Requirements of the HubSpot Salesforce integration

 This step is where you can set up your inclusion list - this list will restrict the syncing of contacts from HubSpot to Salesforce.
 Not every lead that fills out a form and is entered into your HubSpot database will necessarily be a qualified lead.
 This option allows you to decide what criteria a contact must meet in order to sync from HubSpot to Salesforce, this way you’re not cluttering up your Salesforce account with leads that your sales team may not want to contact just yet.

 If you have a smart list that you want to choose as your inclusion list, click the dropdown menu and choose your list.
-(You can also choose not to have an inclusion list by selecting the dropdown and choosing to the option that says "-- No Inclusion List --" which means any new contact in HubSpot will sync to Salesforce.
+You can also choose not to have an inclusion list by selecting the dropdown and choosing to the option that says "-- No Inclusion List --" which means any new contact with a lifecycle stage that is beyond Subscriber in HubSpot will sync to Salesforce.
 If you want an inclusion list but don't have the list set up yet, you can click the blue button to create a new smart list and create the list now.
 Once you've settled on your inclusion list (or lack thereof, perhaps), click Continue to move on.